Code-Institute-Submissions/my-second-milestone-project-1/README.md

 The jumbotron uses utility classes for typography and spacing to space content out within the larger container.<br> The background of the page is styled with light grey color but buttons styled to render different colors upon<br> display, hover and when active.<br>
-This was tested across all the devices and it works nicely across all the devices: phone, iPad laptop and desktop.

-## SPELLING & GRAMMAR

-Random Number Guess Game text content and this Readme file has been tested for grammar and spelling mistakes<br> through Grammarly.

-## The code has been validated using:

-#### W3C Mark-up Validation Service and
-#### W3C CSS Validation Service
+### Responsiveness testing
 This site has met the objective of creating an online presence with minimalistic design and content, but providing enough<br> information and platform to enable fast contact.<br>
-The website has been tested across multiple browsers (Chrome, Safari, Firefox) and different screen sizes<br> (Galaxy C5, various iPhones, Huawei, iPad, iPad Pro and laptops) to make sure it is responsive.
-Bootstrap has been used<br> to achieve this.<br>
+This site was tested across multiple browsers (Chrome, Safari, Internet Explorer) and on multiple mobile devices<br> (iPad Mini, iPad, Sony Xperia) to ensure compatibility and responsiveness and it works nicely across all the devices.<br> Chrome developer tools were used to additionally inspect responsiveness for the following devices:
+- iPad Pro / iPad / iPad Mini (portrait & landscape);
+- iPhone 5/SE (portrait & landscape);
+- iPhone 6/7/8 (portrait & landscape);
+- iPhone 6/7/8 Plus (portrait & landscape);
+- iPhone X (portrait & landscape);
+- Android (Pixel 2) (portrait & landscape);
+- Moto G4;
+- Galaxy S5;
+- Surface Duo;
+- Galaxy Fold.
 All fonts, images and other attributes have been changed accordingly to fit different screen sizes.
 Media queries have<br>
 been used to make them work.

+## SPELLING & GRAMMAR

+Random Number Guess Game text content and this Readme file has been tested for grammar and spelling mistakes<br> through Grammarly.

+## The codes has been validated using:

+#### W3C Mark-up Validation Service,
+#### W3C CSS Validation Service and

 ## Manual testing